Answered By: Paul Galfano Last Updated: Aug 17, 2018 Views: 78

-When you access the Databases page, scroll down to the A-Z listing and choose the LexisNexis Academic database.
+When you access the Databases page, you can click on the L from the A-Z listing and choose the LexisNexis Academic database.

 When you click on the Search By Subject Or Topic' link it will open to a menu page with the Shephard's Citations link (at the red arrow in image shown below):